- Student Life

 Testing and Placement

-All new students attending NWIC are required to complete the COMPASS (Computer-Adaptive Placement Assessment and Support System)test in order to meet the financial aid eligibility requirements for ability to benefit.
+All new students attending NWIC are required to complete the COMPASS (Computer-Adaptive Placement Assessment and Support System) test in order to assist in the selection of courses appropriate to the student's academic ability.
 The results of the COMPASS test also assist student advisors in the selection of courses appropriate to the student's academic ability.

 Adult Basic Education students working towards their GED diplomas, either at NWIC or from other institutions, can also be tested at the Testing Center.
 Technological upgrades, changes to the GED fee structure and deadlines are fast approaching.
 Please contact the Testing Center for the most up to date information.
 Testing is offered weekly and available by appointment.
 The Northwest Indian College Testing Service is located in the Student Services building on the Lummi Campus.
 Call or e-mail: The Testing Center, (360) 392-4303.
 To learn more about Adult Basic Education and preparing for the GED, contact instructor at Khumphreys@nwic.edu 360-390-4262 or stop by the Learning Assistance Center on the Lummi Campus.